The Short Guide on How to Increase User Engagement in Your Mobile App

 How to increase user engagement in your mobile app?
 Find out what can help you with this task.
 Mind that you won’t find ready-to-use ideas here.
 Instead, you get the elements of a strategy that comes in handy when working on the final solutions.
 It can be applied to products for various industries.

 • User engagement is a crucial aspect of mobile app success, as engaged users are more likely to make purchases and contribute to increased customer retention.
-It can vary depending on the business model and the specific goals of the app.

-• Some key user engagement metrics to consider include app stickiness, which measures the ratio of daily active users to monthly active users and indicates how “sticky” your app is.
+• To measure user engagement, it is important to select the right metrics.
+Some key user engagement metrics to consider include app stickiness, which measures the ratio of daily active users to monthly active users and indicates how “sticky” your app is.

 • Average session duration is another metric worth mentioning.
 It reveals how much time users spend in the app during one session.
 Additionally, you can consider tracking user retention to measure how many users return to the app within a specified timeframe.